Maxinger15/serveradmin/README.md

 # Serveradmin
-Create for rule violations a new issue with the tag [violation] with a proof and the username
+Create for rule violations a new issue (template available) with the tag [violation] with a proof, the username, the servername and a description.